MSACL: Multi-Step Actor-Critic Learning with Lyapunov Certificates for Exponentially Stabilizing Control: Preliminaries

 \section{Preliminaries}

-In this section, we establish the theoretical foundations for the proposed MSACL framework.
-We first define the stabilization and tracking problems for unknown discrete-time systems.
-Subsequently, the concept of exponential stability is introduced along with a Lyapunov-based certificate lemma, providing the criteria for convergence guarantees.
-Finally, we present the maximum entropy reinforcement learning framework, bridging Lyapunov-based control with model-free actor-critic optimization.
+This section establishes the theoretical foundations for MSACL.
+We first define the exponentially stabilizing control problems for model-free discrete-time systems, then introduce Lyapunov-based exponential stability criteria, and finally review the MERL framework.